What the SEND Tribunal is — and what it is not

 SEND Tribunal success rates

-- Approximately 70% of registered appeals settle before hearing — most by agreed consent order in the parent's favour
+- A significant proportion of registered appeals settle before hearing — often by agreed consent order

 Before your hearing — final checklist

-- Bundle filed and exchanged with the LA in line with directions
+- Bundle filed and exchanged with the local authority in line with directions

 - Working document agreed (or, if not, parents' version filed)